agilira/iris/docs/SUGAR_API.md

 ---

-**💡 Pro Tip**: Use sugar APIs for development and debugging, structured APIs for production and high-performance scenarios.
-IRIS makes it easy to mix and match both approaches in the same application.
+**Pro Tip**: Use sugar APIs for development and debugging, structured APIs for production and high-performance scenarios.
+Iris makes it easy to mix and match both approaches in the same application.